microsoft/K2Bridge/README.md

 1. We currently don't have a plan to support Visualize or Dashboards in Kibana but will be interested in your feedback regarding those missing features.
 Feel free to vote and/or comment on this [issue](../../issues/3).

-1. We have used and tested the solution using Kibana 7.16.2.
+1. We have used and tested the solution using Kibana OSS 7.10.2.

 ## Installing